Is TMGM legit?

 We think the most important feature is to be regulated by at least one trustworthy authority.
 With a CFD and forex broker, it's also a cardinal info whether the broker provides negative balance protection or not.

-TMGM is regulated in the following countries and provide the following investor protection:
+TMGM is regulated in the following countries and provides the following investor protection:

 |Country of regulation:||Australia, Vanuatu, New Zealand|